 Some lighthouses were “fixed”, in that the lens did not rotate nor change in appearance.
 It was simply “on” and cast a bright shaft of light out over the water.
 The largest “first order” Fresnel lenses often displayed a “fixed” (non-flashing) light as they were so big and bright they could not be mistaken for some other lighthouse.
-But the majority of lighthouses had lights that appeared to the viewer from a distance to be “flashing”.
+Approximately fifty percent of our U.S. lighthouses had “Fixed” Fresnel lenses.
+The others had lights that appeared to the viewer from a distance to be “flashing”, and this was accomplished by rotating the entire lens assembly.
 In the days of oil lamps, the lamp itself was of course not turning on and off.
 Some lenses were made with multiple “bulls-eye” sections, and as the lens rotated the light would appear to give a bright “flash” as the bulls-eye section of the lens passed between the light source and the viewer.
 This would then be followed by a period of lesser light intensity until the next bulls-eye section of the lens passed by the light.
 The number of seconds between apparent “flashes” was the “characteristic” of this particular lighthouse.
 This information would be found on mariners’ navigational charts.
 A colored lamp chimney could change the color of the light.
 Sometimes colored glass panels were either in the lens or on the outside of the lens, and these gave the light either a continuous color (red and green the most common) or an alternating white and colored appearance.
 The time of white versus colored apparent light would thus be the “characteristic” of that particular light.

 Some lights had solid screens that rotated around the lamp or lens, and thus the light would be seen for so many seconds then appear “dark” for so many seconds.
 The ways of changing the appearance of the lights were limited only by the technical and mechanical vision of the lighthouse designers and staff.